 People are easy targets and scammers know it.
 Sending phishing emails to humans is far easier than hacking technology; you don’t need advanced IT skills to send an email.
 For example, ransomware attacks can be devastating, but you don’t need software development or hacking skills to carry one out.
-Thanks to ‘crime-as-a-service,’ the software itself can be purchased on the dark web, and then in over 90% of cases, it’s delivered into an organisation through email phishing rather than system hacking.
+Thanks to ‘crime-as-a-service,’ the software itself can be purchased on the dark web, and then in over 90% of cases, it’s delivered to an organization through email phishing rather than system hacking.

 There are also forms of phishing that don’t contain malicious links or attachments at all, making them extremely hard for traditional email security to detect.
 Highly targeted text-based attacks such as executive impersonation, account takeover and supply chain fraud use social engineering to press on our psychological triggers.
 These scams can trick people into paying fraudulent invoices or sharing sensitive data with nothing but an urgent subject line and a fake invoice.

 There are clearly a lot of phishing strategies cybercriminals use to target insiders.
 But what’s the actual benefit of classifying phishing as an insider threat?
 How does it help anyone?
 The answer is that by acknowledging phishing as an insider threat, we can change (and improve) our approach to fighting it.

 Phishing is a human problem, which means it needs a human solution.
 Some phishing emails will always slip through defences, so at that point, your last line of protection is a human – a person who might be stressed, tired, or just not having their best day. organizations need to shift their strategies away from hoping these people will either never encounter phishing attacks or always be able to spot them.